 2005-2009 Capital Program - Capital programs covering the years 2005-2009 for (1) the commuter railroad operations of the MTA conducted by MTA Long Island Rail Road and MTA Metro-North Railroad (the "2005-2009 Commuter Capital Program"), (2) the transit system operated by MTA New York City Transit and its subsidiary, MaBSTOA, the MTA Bus Company, and the rail system operated by MTA Staten Island Railway (the "2005-2009 Transit Capital Program") were originally approved by the MTA Board in April 2005 and subsequently by the CPRB in July 2005.
-The capital program for the toll bridges and tunnels operated by MTA Bridges and Tunnels (the "2005-2009 MTA Bridges and Tunnels Capital Program") was approved by the MTA Board in April 2005 and was not subject to CPRB approval.
-The 2005-2009 amended Commuter Capital Program and the 2005-2009 Transit Capital program (collectively, the "2005-2009 MTA Capital Programs") were last amended by the MTA Board in July 2008.
+The capital program for the toll bridges and tunnels operated by MTA Bridges and Tunnels (the "2005-2009 MTA Bridges and Tunnels Capital Program") was approved by the MTA Board in April 2005 and subsequently capital Program and the 2005-2009 Transit Capital program (collectively, the "2005-2009 MTA Capital Programs") were last amended by the MTA Board in July 2008.
 This latest 2005-2009 MTA Capital Program amendment was resubmitted to the CPRB for approval in July 2008, and was approved in August 2009.

 As last amended by the MTA Board, the 2005-2009 MTA Capital Programs and the 2005-2009 MTA Bridges and Tunnels Capital Program, provided for \$23,717 in capital expenditures.
-By December

-31, 2014, the 2005-2009 MTA Capital Programs budget increased by \$880 primarily due to the receipt of new American Recovery and Reinvestment Act ("ARRA") funds and additional New York City Capital funds for MTA Capital Construction work still underway.
-Of the \$24,597 now provided in capital expenditures, \$11,615 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$3,785 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$508 relates to a security program throughout the transit, commuter and bridge and tunnel network; \$167 relates to certain interagency projects; \$7,175 relates generally to the expansion of existing rail networks for both the transit and commuter systems to be managed by the MTA Capital Construction Company (including the East Side Access, Second Avenue Subway and No. 7 subway line); \$1,195 relates to the ongoing repairs of, and replacements to, bridge and tunnel facilities operated by MTA Bridges and Tunnels; and \$152 relates to capital projects for the MTA Bus.
+By March 31, 2015, the 2005-2009 MTA Capital Programs budget increased by \$860 primarily due to the receipt of new American Recovery and Reinvestment Act ("ARRA") funds and additional New York City Capital funds for MTA Capital Construction work still underway.
+Of the \$24,577 now provided in capital expenditures, \$11,618 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$3,761 relates to ongoing repairs of, and replacements to a security program throughout the transit, commuter and bridge and tunnel network; \$168 relates to certain interagency projects; \$7,175 relates generally to the expansion of existing rail networks for both the transit and commuter systems to be managed by the MTA Capital Construction Company (including the East Side Access, Second Avenue Subway and No. 7 subway line); \$1,195 relates to the ongoing repairs of, and replacements to, bridge and tunnel facilities operated by MTA Bridges and Tunnels; and \$152 relates to capital projects for the MTA Bus.

-The combined funding sources for the MTA Board-approved 2005-2009 MTA Capital Programs and 2005-2009 MTA Bridges and Tunnels Capital Program include \$9,883 in MTA and MTA Bridges and Tunnels Bonds (including funds for LaGuardia Airport initiative), \$1,450 in New York State general obligation bonds approved by the voters in the November 2005 election, \$9,096 in Federal Funds, \$2,826 in City Capital Funds, and \$1,342 from other sources.
+The combined funding sources for the MTA Board-approved 2005-2009 MTA Capital Programs and 2005-2009 MTA Bridges and Tunnels Capital Program include \$9,883 in MTA and MTA Bridges and Tunnels Bonds (including funds for LaGuardia Airport initiative), \$1,450 in New York State general obligation bonds approved by the voters in the November 2005 election, \$9,093 in Federal Funds, \$2,827 in City Capital Funds, and \$1,324 from other sources.

-At December 31, 2014, \$23,647 had been committed and \$22,398 had been expended for the combined 2005-2009 MTA Capital Programs and the 2005-2009 MTA Bridges and Tunnels Capital Program.
+At March 31 2015, \$23,689 had been committed and \$22,509 had been expended for the combined 2005-2009 MTA Capital Programs and the 2005-2009 MTA Bridges and Tunnels Capital Program.